 Regional Emergency Dispatch

-The Concord Fire Department’s communications center began operations as a regional center for the Capital Area Mutual Aid Fire Compact in the early 1970’s dispatching for the Concord Fire Department and four additional communities.
-In approximately forty + years of service, our capabilities have grown such that we now dispatch for twenty-two communities and three additional emergency services providers.
+Concord Fire Alarm began operations as a regional center for the Capital Area Mutual Aid Fire Compact in the early 1970’s dispatching for the Concord Fire Department and four additional communities: Canterbury, Dunbarton, Loudon and Pembroke.
+In approximately 40+ years of service, our capabilities have grown such that we now dispatch for 23 communities, with 3 additional Emergency Services providers, in 4 counties.

 Staffing and Call Volume

-The communications center is staffed with nine full-time employees, including a Supervisor, four Lead Dispatchers and four Dispatchers.
-We operate with two dispatchers on duty 24-hours a day.
-In 2017, the center handled 24,329 incidents in an area encompassing 769 square miles with an estimated population in 2016 of 132,592 residents.
+Concord Fire Alarm is staffed with nine full-time employees: one Supervisor, four Lead Dispatchers and four Dispatchers.
+We operate with two dispatchers on duty, 24-hours a day.
+In 2020, the center handled 24,938 incidents in an area encompassing 817 square miles with an estimated population in 2020 of 135,716 residents.

 Since 2005, the Communications Center has received grants which total approximately $1,923,945 to replace and upgrade needed equipment for the communications center.
-Grant funded items include new radio base stations, dispatch console control equipment (including microwave connections to all our primary radio sites), simulcast radio dispatching of incidents, microwave radio connection to Lakes Region Communications, surveillance camera system, upgrade of our dispatching software and all computer hardware.
-Capital Area Mutual Aid Fire Compact and Lakes Region Mutual Aid Fire Association have entered into an agreement to provide uninterrupted dispatching services for each other’s Communications Center in case a catastrophic event occurred that would render either Communications Center inoperable.
-In this situation, the other center would be able to take over each other's operations including telephones, radio dispatching, incident recording and reports.
+Grant funded items included new base station radios, dispatch console control equipment (including microwave connections to all our primary radio sites), simulcast radio dispatching of incidents, microwave radio connection to Lakes Region’s Communications Center, surveillance camera system, upgrade of our dispatching software and all computer hardware.
+Capital Area Mutual Aid Fire Compact and the Lakes Region Mutual Fire Aid Association have entered into an agreement to provide uninterrupted dispatching services for each other’s Communications Center in case a catastrophic event occurred that would render either Communications Center inoperable.
+In this situation, the each center would be able to take over the other's operations including telephones, radio dispatching, incident recording and reports.

 Captain Elisa Folsom